The History and Many Forms of Body Piercing

-CARTILAGE OF THE EAR: This is found in Africa, North America and South America, Indonesia, and India.
+Cartilage of the Ear: This is found in Africa, North and South America, Indonesia, and India.
 It is meant to signify beauty and wealth.
-New types of cartilage piercing are called “DIATH” and “ROOK”.
+New types of cartilage piercing are called “daith” and “rook”.

-CHEEK PIERCING: Men from Aleutian Islands used cheek piercing when they went seal hunting.
+Cheek Piercing: Men from the Aleutian Islands used cheek piercing when they went seal hunting.
 By piercing their cheeks with rods, they looked like they had whiskers.
 Their intent was to imitate the appearances of the seal and they felt this increased their chances for a successful hunt.

-FEMALE NIPPLE : In the 14th century Bavarian women had diamond studded rings through their nipples and passed gold chains through them.
+Female Nipples: In the 14th century, Bavarian women had diamond-studded rings through their nipples and passed gold chains through them.

-1. Labia: Truskese women pierced their labia and hung a little bell from their labia to attract a male partner.
+1. Labia: Trukese women pierced their labia and hung a little bell from their labia to attract a male partner.

 2. Clitoris: This is a modern technique that is done to enhance female orgasms.

-MALE GENITAL: The main reason for this type of piercing is increased sexual enhancementas well as initiation into adulthood.
+The main reason for this type of piercing is increased sexual enhancement, as well as initiation into adulthood.
 It is meant to establish male sexual identity.
-There are the many variations.
+There are the many variations:

 1. Dydoe: This is a piercing of the gland along the coronal ridge of the penis of a circumcised male.
-This originated in Southeast Asians and India and was felt to enhance female pleasure during intercourse.
+It originated in Southeast Asia and India and was felt to enhance female pleasure during intercourse.

-2. Foreskin: This was used by Roman athletes to keep their attention on the games to keep their attention on the games.
-It had a metal ring on their foreskin.
+2. Foreskin: Roman athletes pierced their foreskin to keep their attention on the games.
+A metal ring was placed on their foreskin.
 It was welded shut and called a “fibula”.
-This prevented erections.
-This was also used on the foreskin.
-It was used also used on their slaves to prevent procreation.
+It prevented erections.
+It was used also used on Roman slaves to prevent procreation.
 The Greeks also used it on their athletes.
 They fastened a ribbon around the foreskin and tied the end to the base of the penis.
 This decreased chafing and “flapping” during the games.

-4. Kandoekoe: Tribes of Borneo used round-like marble devices and implanted them under the skin on the shaft of the penis.
-This was meant to increase the stimulation of the vagina, and increase the girth (circumference) of the penis.
+4. Kandoekoe: Borneo tribes used round-like marble devices and implanted them under the skin on the shaft of the penis.
+This was meant to increase the stimulation of the vagina and increase the girth (circumference) of the penis.

 5. Palang: This method used a rod that transected the gland of the penis.
-This is to increase blood flow causing the gland to swell.
-It also was felt to make erections last longer and orgasms are more intense.
-In Borneo some tribal women refused to marry a male that had not had this type of piercing done.
-Kama Sutra recommends this for impotence.
+It would increase blood flow causing the gland to swell.
+It was thought to make erections last longer and would make orgasms more intense.
+In Borneo, some tribal women refused to marry a male that had not had this type of piercing done.
+The Kama Sutra recommends this for impotence.

-6. Rhinoceros penis: A rigid cross bar is placed 4 inches behind the tip of the penis and projects 2 inches on either side, looking like a rhinoceros.
-This is from China and Borneo.
+6. Rhinoceros penis: A rigid cross bar is placed four inches behind the tip of the penis and projects two inches on either side, looking like a rhinoceros.
+It comes from China and Borneo.

 7. Scrotum: French soldiers used this to signify passage from childhood into adulthood.

-NOSE PIERCING: The people of India view this a sign of beauty.
+Nose Piercing: The people of India view this as a sign of beauty.

-SEPTUM: Aborigines used bones in their pierced septums.
+Septum: Aborigines would pierce their septum with bones.
 This signified a warrior status.

-TONGUE: The Mayans performed this type of ritual when they wanted to talk to their ancestor’s spirits.
+Tongue: The Mayans performed this type of ritual when they wanted to talk to the spirits of their ancestors.

-If you are considering any type of body piercing make sure you have a reputable store.
+If you are considering any type of body piercing make sure you are dealing with a reputable business.
 Ask lots of questions and scrutinize the store and the equipment.
-In particular ask the store operator how the instruments are cleaned.
+In particular, ask the store operator how the instruments are cleaned.
 An autoclave machine is used to sterilize the instruments after each use.

-The piercing establishment should be regulated by the health department and that certificate should be posted in the store and be current.
+The piercing establishment must be regulated by the health department and the certificate should be posted in the store and it must be current.

 All needles should be disposable and sterile.
 The jewelry should also come in sterile packaging.
 The operator should wear sterile gloves while doing the procedure.
 The client should request references from previous customers.
 A reference from a friend or someone you know well would be most important.